- Home

 Follow-up appointments

-After treatment ends, you will have regular check-ups to monitor your health, manage any long-term side effects and check that the cancer hasn’t come back or spread.
-Check-ups have been found to improve survival after surgery for bowel cancer.
+After treatment ends, you will have regular appointments to monitor your health, manage any long-term side effects and check that the cancer hasn’t come back or spread.
 You will usually have a physical examination and you may have blood tests (including checking CEA levels), scans and colonoscopies.
+You will usually have a follow-up colonoscopy a year after the colonoscopy that showed bowel cancer.
+However, this may be sooner if only part of the bowel was seen during the last colonoscopy.

 Dealing with feelings of sadness